Korleones/education_module/README.md

-# 🚀SmTEM Learning & Career Exploration Platform
+# 🚀STEM Learning & Career Exploration Platform

 ## A Comprehensive System for Curated Science Progression and Career Guidance